 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Best-Rated Electricity Providers for Business - August 25th
+Best-Rated Accounting Software - August 25th

 For many Australian businesses, power is one of the biggest and most expensive overheads.
 As such, it’s important that business owners understand what their electricity usage looks like in order to find the best electricity …– Read more